TechWithRamaa/TechWithRamaa/README.md

 ## 📫 Get in Touch

+- Thanks for stopping by my profile!
+Let’s build something amazing together!
-Want to chat?
-I’d love to hear from you!
-Drop me a line at [techwithramaa@gmail.com](mailto:techwithramaa@gmail.com).
+- Drop me a line at [techwithramaa@gmail.com](mailto:techwithramaa@gmail.com).

 ⚠️ **Disclaimer:**
 The thoughts expressed here are all mine—my employer may or may not approve of my quirky sense of humor!

 ---

-Thanks for stopping by my profile!
-Let’s build something amazing together!

 <!---